CO6051 - Sustainable Built Environments (2025/26)

 There is no single text currently in publication that provides a comprehensive coverage of all aspects of this module.

-There are several books which cover various parts of the module in some detail, and these are listed in the core text list.
+There are several books that cover various parts of the module in some detail, and these are listed in the online reading list below: